Elisabeth Troy

-Elisabeth Troy Antwi is a British singer and songwriter.
+Elisabeth Troy Antwi (born 6 February) is a British singer and songwriter.

 She appeared on several top 40 hit singles in the UK, including MJ Cole's "Crazy Love" and "Hold On to Me" in 2000 and B.Traits' "Fever" in 2012.
 She also co-wrote and performed the 1996 song "Headstrong", which was featured on the soundtrack of the film Mars Attacks!.

 She also co-wrote and sang the duet "Incomplete" (as Elisabeth Antwi) with Fish from his 1999 solo album Raingods with Zippos, and provided backing vocals on his 2013 album A Feast of Consequences.

 She toured with Clean Bandit from 2013 until 2016.